Gijduvon: Cuisine

 Gʻijduvon is famous for its local cuisine and is considered to have the best fish frying and shashlik making techniques.
 Shashlik is beef or lamb marinated overnight and grilled on skewers.
 Many other restaurants in the country, including those in the capital Tashkent copy Gʻijduvon's fish frying technique.
 The main difference is that in Gʻijduvon cooks de-bone the fish before frying while in the rest of the country fish is not de-boned.

-The town is also known for its traditional Uzbek treats like halva, candies, etc. Many agree that Gʻijduvon was able to cultivate more refined cuisine compared to other parts of the country because it is one of the earliest populated areas in Central Asia.
+The town is also known for its traditional Persian treats like halva, candies, etc. Many agree that Gʻijduvon was able to cultivate more refined cuisine compared to other parts of the country because it is one of the earliest populated areas in Central Asia.
 Bukhara, a fifth largest city in Uzbekistan, is about 40 km away that city has been populated for at least five millennium and Gʻijduvon is thought to fall in the same areas as long as its age is concerned.